rdabrusco/recipe-box/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, Express, MongoDB, Mongoose
+**Tech used:** HTML, CSS, JavaScript, Express, MongoDB, Mongoose, Multer, Cloudinary

 This is a fullstack web application, with the backend written in JavaScript using Node.js.
 The framework used for the backend is Express, using EJS for the View and Mongoose to access the model.
+Uses Multer to handle files and Cloudinary to store the images.
+Uses bcrypt for hashing passwords and sensitive data, so all passwords in the database are encrypted.
+Uses method override to reduce the need for front end javascript by giving the ability to change a form's POST request to whatever request I need.

 ## Optimizations